 ClusterID appears in a configuration example, replace it with your five-character cluster identifier.

 The following services are normally public-facing and require DNS entries and corresponding TLS certificates.
 Get certificates from your preferred TLS certificate provider.
 We recommend using Let’s Encrypt.
-You can run several services on same node, but each distinct hostname requires its own TLS certificate.
+You can run several services on the same node, but each distinct DNS name requires a valid, matching TLS certificate.

-This guide uses the following hostname conventions.
+This guide uses the following DNS name conventions.
 A later part of this guide will describe how to set up Nginx virtual hosts.

 |Arvados Git server||git.